 The state apartments are on the first floor above ground along the eastern half of the front facade (the right side as one faces it from the piazza).
 The first room after the entrance passage is the Sala Colleoni where there are portraits of King Francis I's grandfather, Archduke Ferdinand Karl Anton Joseph of Austria-Este, and King Francis' uncle Archduke Maximilian of Austria-Este (owner of Schloss Ebenzweier).

 The next room, the Terza anticamera, contains a portrait wrongly identified on the label (in May 2006) as of Princess Maria Teresa Cybo.
 It is certainly not she, and is instead an oil portrait by Adeodato Malatesta of Queen Adelgunde.
 3 Adelgunde wears a white dress and the sash and insignia of the Bavarian Order of Theresa.
-She wears the same tiara worn by Queen Mary III and II in the Malatesta portrait in the Sala di lettura.
+On her head she wears a silver laurel-leaf tiara with a jewel at the centre.
+Around her waist she wears a gold braid with several knots and tassels.
+The tiara and the gold braid are similar to those worn by Queen Mary III and II in the Malatesta portrait in the Sala di lettura

 The next room is the Sala del Trono off which is the Salottino d'Oro, with magnificent gilt walls.
 Next to the Sala del Trono is the Sala di lettura.
 On the left wall of this room is a portrait of the four children of Queen Mary III and II painted in 1836 by Bernardino Rossi.
 4 Francis wears a military uniform with a white and blue waste sash.
 Around his neck he wears the insignia of the Austrian Order of the Golden Fleece.
 In his left hand he holds a feluca.
 His brother Ferdinand is also in a military uniform and holding a feluca.
 Their sister Maria Theresa is seated painting her sister Maria Beatrice who stands at the right.
 Maria Teresa wears on her left shoulder the insignia of the Austrian Order of the Starry Cross.
 This work has been the subject of much misunderstanding as to the identies of both the artist and the subjects.
 5 In the background of the portrait is a painting of a newborn child; it has been suggested that this represents a painting by Queen Mary III and II.
 6